na-na-hi/renget/archive/82ucsq.md

 `MAX: Same place as last time?`
 `INIGO: Yeah.`

 `She nods and brushes past him without a word.
 INIGO withdraws from the throng and resumes hunting for HOGE.
 He passes a lavishly-decorated table in the middle of the lawn, with NOAH's prize flowers scattered at painstaking intervals along its exorbitant length.
 Each chair has a name-card placed in front of it.
-With a sad smile, he stops behind one of the chairs and drags a finger over the name SANDATSU OWARI before moving away.
 As he passes SALLY and NOAH, he sees that she's surrounded by a bunch of her fellow churchgoers, whom INIGO was obliged to invite as well.
 A MIDDLE-AGED WOMAN is holding forth at length on childrearing.`

 `MIDDLE-AGED WOMAN: - crucial that your hips are wide enough, dearie.
 And breast milk - why, I'd swear by it, I really would.
 Wouldn't want your babies to go hungry, would we?`